 - Reduced requests for epidural pain medication by 60%

-- Reduced incidences of maternal fever
+- Reduced incidences of fever for the birthing person

 - Reduced the number of days newborns spent in NICU (neo-natal infant care unit)